 Tell your doctor if you have ever had any unusual or allergic reaction to darbepoetin alfa or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of darbepoetin alfa injection in children with chronic kidney failure who are 1 year of age and older.
-Safety and efficacy have not been established in children with chronic kidney failure who are younger than 1 year of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of darbepoetin alfa injection in children with chronic kidney failure.

 Appropriate studies have not been performed on the relationship of age to the effects of darbepoetin alfa injection in children with cancer.
 Safety and efficacy have not been established.